 The brake lights and taillights are often one light bulb but they work differently.

-Driving at night without brake lights or tail lights can thus be extremely dangerous.
-The problem is that you cannot tell if your taillights and brake lights are faulty.
-They are situated in the back of the car which makes them hard to notice.
-It will not be unless someone brings your attention to them that you will notice there is some fault.
+Driving during the night without brake lights or tail lights can thus be extremely dangerous.
+The problem is that you cannot often tell if your taillights and brake lights are faulty.

-The Reasons for Brake Lights Not Working but Tail Lights Are
+Reasons Why Your Brake Lights are Not Working

 Your vehicle’s taillights are working fine but when you press the brakes the brake lights don’t come on.
 This is a strange problem since essentially the connections for both lights come from the same source.
 Either one light shines more than the other or the taillights completely switch off when you press the brakes.

 No matter what your problem, there is a reason for it and there is a solution.
 Let’s have a look at the reasons for such failure. :

 1. Bad Light Bulbs